Minimal rational curves on complete symmetric varieties: Complete symmetric varieties

-We still consider a complete symmetric variety $X$ with base point $x$, and a minimal family of rational curves $\cK$ on $X$; we assume that $\cK$ contains a highest weight curve $C$.
-As explained above, there is a unique indecomposable factor $X_C$ of $X_{\ad}$ such that the composition of $\pi: X \to X_{\ad}$ with the projection $X_{\ad} \to X_C$ sends $C$ isomorphically to its image.
+We still consider a complete symmetric variety $X$ with base point $x$, and a family of minimal rational curves $\cK$ on $X$; we assume that $\cK$ contains a highest weight curve $C$.
+By Lemma \ref{lem:product}, Lemma \ref{lem:red} and Proposition \ref{prop:min}, there is a unique indecomposable factor $X_C$ of $X_{\ad}$ such that the composition of $\pi: X \to X_{\ad}$ with the projection $X_{\ad} \to X_C$ sends $C$ isomorphically to its image.
 In this subsection, we will handle in details the cases where $X_C$ is of group or Hermitian types.